-- You may not use computers, tablets, PDAs, smart phones, Blackberries, etc., unless medically necessary.
-(I appreciate that some of you like to take notes on a computer, but past abuses have forced me to this policy.) - Whatever seat you choose on the second class meeting is yours for the entire semester.
-Please sit there every class. - During exams, I will randomly assign new seats. - The class schedule is an ambitious goal and may not reflect the actual timing, or even sequence, of covering material.
+- You may not use computers, smart phones, etc., unless medically necessary.
+(I appreciate that some of you like to take notes on a computer, but past abuses have forced me to this policy.) - I allow the use of tablets to take notes, but nothing else.
+Screens need to be flat on the table so as not to distract other students and my lecturing.
+I reserve the right to change this policy if this impacts the learning environment. - Whatever seat you choose on the second class meeting is yours for the entire semester.
+Please sit there every class. - I take attendance for case discussions and guest lectures. - During exams, I will randomly assign new seats. - The class schedule is an ambitious goal and may not reflect the actual timing, or even sequence, of covering material.